SadiinsoSnowfall/high-perf-clusterfuck/README.md

 ## Pre-built binaries

 Pre-built binaries for Guix-HPC packages are served from `https://guix.bordeaux.inria.fr`.
-To benefit from them, you must:
+To benefit from them, you must (1) add this repository to the list of substitute-urls and (2) authorize the key associated with this repository.

   1. Add `https://guix.bordeaux.inria.fr` to the `--substitute-urls`
      option [of
      `guix-daemon`](https://www.gnu.org/software/guix/manual/en/html_node/Invoking-guix_002ddaemon.html#daemon_002dsubstitute_002durls)
      or that [of client
      tools](https://www.gnu.org/software/guix/manual/en/html_node/Common-Build-Options.html#client_002dsubstitute_002durls).

-     To enable it globally, do:
+     To enable it globally, you must modify the guix-daemon.
+How to do that depends how your services are handled on the system.
+If you are running guix on top of a foreign distribution (such as Debian, Ubuntu, ...), your system is likely to rely on systemd to handle services.
+In this case, you may enable the guix-daemon as follows and proceed to (2):

 	 ```
 	 $EDITOR /etc/systemd/system/guix-daemon.service